sampreetucalgary07/Deep3D-pytorch/README.md

 This repository contains a PyTorch implementation of the [Deep 3D paper](https://arxiv.org/abs/1604.03650), a popular method for monocular-to-stereo image conversion.
 The paper introduces a novel approach for generating depth information from single images to create stereo pairs, leveraging deep learning techniques.

 The main model is in `Deep3D_model.py`.
-It also contains a model for adjusted parameters for the 1980x1080 images
+It also contains a model for adjusted parameters for the 1980x1080 images.

 ## Purpose of This Implementation